 Drinking more water without electrolytes may be harmful.
 We recommend never drinking more than 32 ounces in a two hour period and never without the electrolytes dissolved in the mouth so they can get into the blood.

 Since it was first studied in the mid 1920's, the myth is that coffee dehydrates you.
 Actually, coffee is only slightly more dehydrating than water alone.
 Yes, water, without the electrolytes to get it into the cells of our body, is a diuretic but poorly so.
 Yet another of the dehydration myths.

-There is much more, this is just the start of the dehydration myths and misconceptions.
-Please come back as this section grows.
+This is just the start of the dehydration myths and misconceptions.
+Please return as this grows.